 Recreate the StatefulSet to keep things consistent by first deleting the StatefulSet without deleting the Pods and causing further downtime:

 kubectl --namespace=<NAMESPACE> delete --cascade=false statefulset <STATEFUL_SET_NAME>

-Storagesection by reconfiguring Bugsnag and applying the resulting YAML.
+Storagesection by reconfiguring BugSnag and deploy the config change.